 Install the Datadog Agent on Kubernetes

-This page provides instructions on installing the Datadog Agent in a Kubernetes environment.
 For dedicated documentation and examples for major Kubernetes distributions including AWS Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Red Hat OpenShift, Rancher, and Oracle Container Engine for Kubernetes (OKE), see Kubernetes distributions.

 For dedicated documentation and examples for monitoring the Kubernetes control plane, see Kubernetes control plane monitoring.

-Minimum Agent and Cluster Agent versions
+Minimum Kubernetes and Datadog Agent versions

 Some features related to later Kubernetes versions require a minimum Datadog Agent version.

-Kubernetes version | Agent version | Cluster Agent version | Reason |
+Kubernetes version | Agent version | Reason |

 ---|

-1.16.0+ | 7.19.0+ | 1.9.0+ | Kubelet metrics deprecation |
+1.16.0+ | 7.19.0+ | Kubelet metrics deprecation |

-1.21.0+ | 7.36.0+ | 1.20.0+ | Kubernetes resource deprecation |
+1.21.0+ | 7.36.0+ | Kubernetes resource deprecation |

-1.22.0+ | 7.37.0+ | 7.37.0+ | Support dynamic service account token |
+1.22.0+ | 7.37.0+ | Support dynamic service account token |

-Install the Datadog Operator:
+Install the Datadog Operator

 helm repo add datadog https://helm.datadoghq.com

-helm install my-datadog-operator datadog/datadog-operator
+helm install datadog-operator datadog/datadog-operator

-kubectl create secret generic datadog-secret --from-literal api-key=<DATADOG_API_KEY> --from-literal app-key=<DATADOG_APP_KEY>
+kubectl create secret generic datadog-secret --from-literal api-key=<DATADOG_API_KEY>

 apiVersion: datadoghq.com/v2alpha1